ian-branum/predicting-coronavirus/README.md

 > Table 4 - Top Airports List
 >![Table1](./img/airports.png)

-## Data Transormation and Feature Engineering
+## Data Transformation and Feature Engineering
 I took the various data sources, cleaned them, and then fused them into two dataframes, one with demographic and geographic data that did not change for each county the period covered and one with time-dependent data that changed each day during the period covered.
 In addition to some basic data cleaning, imputation, etc. it was necessary to create a number of calculated features.

 ### Case Rate and Death Rate